anhcraft/QLDV/API.md

 - Authentication required
 - Note:
   + In order to execute the request, the requester must meet following requirements:
-    + The role group is Global Manager
+    + The role group is either Global Manager or root users
     + The role of the requester must be higher or equal to the `privacy` level
 - Example response:
 ```json